halt-dos/hd-wiki-public/versioned_docs/version-7.0/professional/docs/waf/rules/correlation_rules.md

 ##### **Rule ID**
 Users can specify the rule ID for which condition should be created.

+    Accepted values: Drop-Down

+    Default: Blank

 ##### **Match**
 Users can specify whether the rule should be matched or not matched.

+    Accepted values: MATCH / NO MATCH

+    Default: MATCH